pslay8/Enterprise-Trust-Architecture/01-enterprise-trust-architecture-walk-through.md

 <!-- PageHeader="Enterprise‑Trust Architecture™: Identity as the Foundational Security Boundary" -->

-# Enterprise‑Trust Architecture™: Identity as the Foundational Security Boundary
+# Enterprise‑Trust Architecture Model™: Identity as the Foundational Security Boundary
-**Part Two of "Enterprise-Trust Architecture: Identity as the Foundational Security Boundary"** **Author:** Patrick Slayden
+**Walk-through of the "Enterprise-Trust Architecture Model: Identity as the Foundational Security Boundary"** **Author:** Patrick Slayden
 **Audience:** IT Professionals Transitioning into Zero Trust Roles
 **Classification:** Architectural White Paper